kailash-manasarovar/statement/docs/timeline/2025/may.md

 - "Bad boil a-knock-out"?
 - Does this mean my home in London N2 has somehow also been fitted with spy-cams?
 If so, since when and by whom?
 - Or have some of my belongings I brought back from Dénia been fitted with spy-cams?
+- Or is there something even more interesting going on?